-In the medical workplace the word tardy has been replaced with late/absent.
+In the medical workplace, the word tardy has been replaced with late/absent.
 If the nurse is not present, they are considered late/absent from their job and preparation for a replacement to assume patient care will begin by managers.
-As in the workplace, students are expected to clock in and be in their seats or at clinical promptly at the start of class, after break, and after lunch.
-Students are expected to notify the faculty by text or email at least 30 min before the start of class of any anticipated late/absence.
+As in the workplace, here at Lake Technical College, students are expected to clock in and be in their seats or at clinical promptly at the start of class, after break, and after lunch.
+Students are expected to notify the instructor by text or call at least ONE HOUR PRIOR to the start of class of any anticipated late/absence.